 Acupuncture is a form of medicine that has been used for over 2,000 years and involves stimulating certain points on the body with the use of needles in order to alleviate pain and treat various physical and mental conditions.

 The frequency of acupuncture sessions depends on what condition is being treated.
 If the condition is a chronic issue like arthritis, then acupuncture might be recommended on a regular basis.
 An acute condition may be treated with 1-3 sessions.
 We believe in preventative medicine.
-Regular acupuncture may be helpful to prevent illness or injury to your horse.
 After the initial consultation, Dr. Kelley will be able to give specific recommendations on future treatment options.

 Conditions that benefit acupuncture: